numerai/docs/numerai-signals/signals-overview.md

 ![](../.gitbook/assets/signals-content-image.png)

-TK this should be updated to the finalize example csv which contains predictions over validation not just live.
-An example CSV is [here](https://numerai-quant-public-data.s3-us-west-2.amazonaws.com/example_predictions/latest.csv).
+TK this should be updated to the finalize example csv which contains signals over validation not just live.
+An example CSV is [here](https://numerai-quant-public-data.s3-us-west-2.amazonaws.com/example_signal/latest.csv).
 This CSV includes an up to date universe that is generated daily.

 ## Creating Signals